 To print a barcode label for a biospecimen:

-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.
 The home page appears.

 Point to the arrow of the BMS tab and then click Inventory.
 The Inventory Search page appears.

 Click SEARCH.
 The Inventory Search page displays a list of biospecimens that are accessible based on your login location.